Louis-DR/j2gpp/README.md

 # j2gpp - Jinja2-based General Purpose Preprocessor

 `j2gpp` is a command-line tool for rendering templates using the Jinja2 syntax.
-It's intended purpose is to serve as a preprocessor for any programming or markup language with a unified syntax and flow accross languages.
+It's intended purpose is to serve as a preprocessor for any programming or markup language with a unified syntax and flow across languages.

 ## Installation